cherri-labs/neo-cmv3/README.md

 I tried to mantain as much of the original structure and concept as possible so I wouldn't have to write a new README.
 I'll just keep it here below.
 I mostly just updated relevant links to point to new places.

+I've also provided a quick setup for title, icon and meta tags which you can customize in the [index.tsx](/pages/index.tsx).

 The original project, while very cool, was a mess.
 But this is not to blame the creator, since CMv3 is still in alpha and the Metaplex official repo provides you with a very ugly red quickstart example themselves.
 You still may have to `npm i --force` to solve some dependency issues (or god knows what else), and you'll still find a bit of a bungalow down in the console section of your browser.
 Just try to ignore that.
 The Candy Machine should still work as expected (it did for me).

 ### Preview